 A packraft, ready to board, on the edge of a lake.
 Photo: Getty

 Packrafting is very simple.
-Carry all of your kit in packed up form.
-Reach the edge of the water and make your transition: inflate your packraft, assemble your paddle and stash your kit in the raft.
-Then carry on, this time using your arms not your legs.
+You carry all of your kit (in packed up form).
+You then walk to the edge of the water and make your transition: inflate your packraft, assemble your paddle and stash your kit in the raft.
+Then carry on, this time using your arms to travel instead of your legs.

 When you've finished paddling across your lake or along your river, simply unload your kit and deflate the packraft.
 Pack it all back up and continue hiking or biking, feeling very smug that you've just crossed something most people had to go around.